 - Parents learn about research studies regarding the positive effects serving has on a child's faith.
 After class, children and families participate in a service project.

 Child Class: Being Like Jesus: Washing Feet

 - Kids will learn the story of Jesus washing His disciples’ feet.

 Gift: Kids will receive a towel and basin gift as a reminder they have been called to serve others in Jesus’ name.

 Who: 5th Grade Youth

 What: Youth continue their journey preparing for Confirmation.
-Parents and mentoring adults will be with them along the way.
+Parents and mentoring adults will walk along with them.

 Blessing: Students will receive a blessing and receive Luther’s Small Catechism.

 Class: Parents and students will attend the Kick-Off Confirmation Retreat on August 2020.